 Another prevalent type of analog connector is the XLR connector.
 You may have seen this connector in your school or college, as it powers microphones.
 And while some come with ten pins, the more common ones come with only three pins.
-The major difference between this particular connector and the RCA connectors is the type of sound that they transmit.
+The significant difference between this particular connector and the RCA connectors is the type of sound they transmit.

 RCA connectors transmit a stereo sound, whereas the XLR connectors transmit a mono sound.
 Moreover, thanks to the unique XLR connectors, you can disconnect live sound equipment without picking up external noise.

 Very few cables are as iconic as the incredible RCA cables, especially for Millennials.
 The white and red wires allowed for balanced output, and then added yellow wire could also transmit video.
 Sure it wasn’t the best, but it was notable for its time.
 Since a single RCA cable only transmits one type of polarity, either positive or negative, unnecessary noise will be.
 But with both wires, they can quickly negate the sound that would otherwise come.